SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 Assuming that Windows is already installed, then get your SOE installed fast by following these steps:

-1. Logon and configure Windows
+1. Log on and configure Windows
 2. (Optional) Join the Domain
 3. Install Windows Updates
 4. Install driver & firmware updates (Tip: use an app from the manufacturer, e.g. [Intel DSA](https://www.intel.com.au/content/www/au/en/support/detect.html))